dotnet/AspNetCore.Docs/aspnetcore/blazor/components/render-modes.md

 For more information, see <xref:blazor/tooling>.

-## Discover components from additional assemblies for static server rendering
+## Discover components from additional assemblies for Static Server rendering

-Configure additional assemblies to use for discovering routable Razor components for static server rendering using the `AddAdditionalAssemblies` method chained to <xref:Microsoft.AspNetCore.Builder.RazorComponentsEndpointRouteBuilderExtensions.MapRazorComponents%2A>.
+Configure additional assemblies to use for discovering routable Razor components for Static Server rendering using the `AddAdditionalAssemblies` method chained to <xref:Microsoft.AspNetCore.Builder.RazorComponentsEndpointRouteBuilderExtensions.MapRazorComponents%2A>.

 The following example includes the assembly of the `DifferentAssemblyCounter` component: